 Other Cults of Persephone

 Persephone rarely appears in art before the 6th century BCE, and then she is usually shown with Demeter; often both wear crowns and hold a torch, sceptre, or stalks of grain.
-A famous 5th-century BCE relief slab from Eleusis depicts Demeter and Persephone (holding a torch) either side of Triptolemos.
+A famous relief slab from Eleusis depicts Demeter and Persephone (holding a torch) either side of Triptolemos; it dates to the 5th century BCE.
 It is on permanent display in the National Archaeological Museum in Athens.
 On Attic red-figure pottery throughout the Classical period, Persephone is often shown seated on her throne in Hades.